 Moapa Valley

 "These are sleepy days in Overton ... normal for this sleepy villa in Nevada.
 In this pocket of rural Clark, the air of Utah is strong here, indifferent and very protective.
 Here is yet another region in Nevada that if it could speak, it might go on for years.
 My ears are definitely open.
 St. Thomas.
 Callville.
 The Anasazi.
 Riddled sandstone.
 And they said Nevada was nothing but casinos.
-'They' tend to talk a lot." -- Journal Entry, March 2009
+'They' tend to talk a lot." -- March 2009

 Original Date Visited: 3/16/09